Explore Loisaba Conservancy

-The Nature Conservancy, the Kenya Wildlife Service and WWF are working together to develop a single voice for Kenyan community conservation efforts, the Kenya Wildlife Conservation Association (KWCA).
+The Nature Conservancy, the Kenya Wildlife Service and WWF are working together to develop a single voice for Kenyan community conservation efforts, the Kenya Wildlife Conservancies Association (KWCA).

 KWCA brings together private and community interests to create a national constituency of community conservation organizations.
 It will help to inform national policy and increase coordination among individual conservation organizations working in Kenya.